tarantool/doc/doc/dev_guide/internals/iproto/keys.rst

             -   Operations to perform
         *   -   :ref:`IPROTO_AUTH <box_protocol-auth>`
             -   Array of 2 fields:
-                authentication mechanism ("chap-sha1" is the only supported mechanism right now) and scramble, encrypted according to the specified mechanism.
+                authentication mechanism and scramble, encrypted according to the specified mechanism.
                 See more on the :ref:`authentication <box_protocol-authentication_sequence>` sequence.
         *   -   :ref:`IPROTO_CALL <box_protocol-call>`, :ref:`IPROTO_EVAL <box_protocol-eval>`
             -   Array of arguments